Get insider access

 4. Best Budget Wi-Fi 6 Router

 If you're looking for a solid option on a budget, we recommend the TP-Link Archer AX20.
-It's a Wi-Fi 6 router that delivers more than adequate speed and range performance, especially considering its price.
+It's a Wi-Fi 6 router that delivers more than adequate speed and range, especially considering its price.
 It can reach speeds of nearly 700Mbps when you're up close and has good range, delivering solid speeds up to 100 feet away.
 This means it's suitable for everyday internet use or even more bandwidth-heavy tasks like downloading large files or streaming 4k content, even with multiple users.
-If you need more range, it's also compatible with OneMesh, so you can create a mesh network with any range extender that supports it.
+You can create a mesh network with any OneMesh-compatible range extender if you need more range.

-This router has a conventional design with four external antennas and a relatively small footprint, so it's easy to place in your home, but it's not the most attractive-looking router.
-Its other major drawback is that it doesn't support dynamic frequency selection (DFS), so it can't access DFS-only channels, which would help its speeds in congested wireless environments like apartment buildings.
+This router has a conventional design with four external antennas and a relatively small footprint, so it's easy to place in your home, but it's not the most attractive-looking model.
+Its other major drawback is that it doesn't support dynamic frequency selection (DFS), so it can't access DFS-only channels, which would improve speeds in congested wireless environments like apartment buildings.

 See our review